zahrabashir98/SmileDetection/README.md

 # SmileDetection
-See `presentation.pdf` for all details
+See `presentation.pdf` for details of the project.